justiceo/WP-LiveEdit/README.md

 A front-end WYSIWYG post editing plugin to improve writing experience for bloggers.

-Development
+For Development
 -----------

-run `npm install` for extensions in ./medium-editor/extensions run `bower install` (if there is a bower.json file) For local development, you can demo UI functions by opening ./medium-editor/index.html in the browser.
+- run `npm install` for the project root directory
+- run `npm install` from ./medium-editor/extensions/insert-plugin/
+- run `bower install` from ./medium-editor/extensions/insert-plugin/
+- open `./medium-editor/index.html` in the browser and it should be editable